domeccleston/Sprint-Challenge-Single-Page-Apps/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 - [ ] Explain benefit(s) using `client-side routing`?

 > Answer:

+In a website with server-side routing, every change in the address bar means a new request to a remote server.
+This means reloading all of the page's content, which is inefficient.
+Client-side routing replicates this process in the browser, and allows us to navigate site content without having to wait for a remote server.

 - [ ] What does AJAX stand for?

+Asynchronous Javascript and XML
 > Answer:
 - [ ] What are `controlled components` in React?
 > Answer:
+Controlled Components are controlled by the React state, rather than by the DOM state of the form itself.
+This is relevant because HTML form elements naturally have some state.
+This is dealt with by making the React state the single source of truth, which determines the DOM state of the form.

 ## Project Set Up